Riding Gear

 For sprockets and chains:

-530 Chain - RK 106 link 'X' Ring) and rear sprockets (JT 38t) from z1Enterprises.com.
+- For the 750s: I buy chains (530 Chain - RK 106 link 'X' Ring) and rear sprockets (JT 38t) from z1Enterprises.com.
 I buy front sprockets (SunStar 17t) from DennisKirk.com, since the sprocket (17t JT with 13t spline) they offer on z1Enterprises.com does not have the little hole for the lock-washer (it is more like Honda-style with the two-holes).

 - For the 400s: I buy chains (530 Chain - RK 100 link 'X' Ring) and rear sprockets (JT 45t) from z1Enterprises.com.
 The front sprocket is a bit more complicated...
 Historically, I have always bought my front sprockets (15t SunStar) from DennisKirk.com because the sprocket (15t JT with 6t spline) they offer on z1Enterprises.com does not have the little hole for the lock-washer (it is more like Honda-style with the two-holes).